-Dispute in which defendant’s alleged water and pipe damage in his orthodontist office caused extensive water damage to a tenant renting medical office space on a lower floor.
+Dispute in which defendant’s alleged water and pipe damage in his medical office caused extensive water damage to a tenant renting medical office space on a lower floor.

 Breach of commercial lease and interference with business due to owner’s development of an adjacent property and the impact of that development on the leased property.

-Dispute involving a commercial lease by a restaurant owner tenant and issues surrounding construction done by the tenant during the terms of the lease and the condition of the property when the tenant vacated.
+Dispute involving a commercial lease and issues surrounding construction done by the tenant during the terms of the lease and the condition of the property when the tenant vacated.

 Dispute involving the issue as to whether the exchange in ownership interest of a piece of commercial property should be characterized as either a sale for a section 1031 property exchange or a loan at a 6% rate secured by the commercial property.
 The minimal written agreement referenced the property as a “sale,” but the transaction was structured as a loan and extrinsic evidence referred to the transaction as a loan.
 The characterization of the property transfer had implications on whether plaintiff or defendant/cross-complainant was owed money due to the fact that the subsequent sale of the commercial property was at a significantly smaller purchase price than the initial transfer of the property.

 Dispute involving a commercial real estate lease that contained an exclusivity provision negotiated by a doctor tenant.
 Doctor tenant argued that, pursuant to the negotiated exclusivity provision in the lease, the landlord could not lease space on the ground floor to an urgent care facility.
 He alleged significant damages based upon the interference it would have with his medical practice.